General program information

 You will see two key changes as a result of participating in the Watertown Electricity Choice program:

-- On the Supply portion of your Eversource electric bill, you will see Watertown Electricity Choice listed as your electricity supplier instead of Eversource
+1. On the Supply portion of your Eversource electric bill, you will see Direct Energy – Watertown Electricity Choice listed as your electricity supplier instead of Eversource.

-- The rate that is used to calculate the Supply portion of your Eversource electricity bill will be a Watertown Electricity Choice price.
+2. The rate that is used to calculate the Supply portion of your Eversource electric bill will be a Watertown Electricity Choice price.

-Additionally, you will receive an additional 30% renewable electricity, over and above the minimum required by state law in.
-(Please note, if you choose the 100% Green option, you will receive 100% renewable electricity.
-If you choose the Basic option, you will receive no additional renewable electricity above the minimum required by state law.).
+Additionally, you will receive 41% renewable electricity in the Standard option, over and above the minimum required by state law.
+(Please note, if you choose the 100% Green option, you will receive 100% renewable electricity, all from new renewable energy projects in the New England region.
+If you choose the Basic option, you will receive no additional renewable electricity above the minimum required by state law.)

 Otherwise, everything else will remain the same.
 You will continue to receive your bill from Eversource, you will continue to pay Eversource, and you will continue to call Eversource if your power goes out.